 A SRAM Red eTap front derailleur is £332 whereas a mechanical Red Yaw braze-on front derailleur is £102.

-Running out of battery power is a possibility if you have electronic shifting although, to be honest, you'll have only yourself to blame!
+Running out of battery power is a possibility if you have electronic shifting.
 Like falling off at the traffic lights the first time you use clipless pedals, it's the sort of thing you'll do once and then make sure you never repeat.

 A Shimano Di2 system runs on a single battery and each charge lasts several hundred miles (the exact distance depends on how often you shift and the temperature).
 You can check the charge status via the Junction A (which is either a box or a bar-end option).